cmosqueda/quickease-v2-reports/README.md

 - ✅ Ellipsis icon renders properly and its delete option functions as expected.
 - ✅ Editing also works for AI-generated quizzes.
 - ⚠️ Sharing and quiz visibility/privacy features are not yet implemented.
+- ✋ UX Suggestion (Tilan): Use shaded circles for single-answer questions and visual indicators for answered and unanswered items to improve clarity and user experience.

 [**SETTINGS**](./settings/aug-3-2025.md)

 - ✅ Users can successfully change theme, email, name, and password.
 - ✅ All settings updates function properly with no errors.
 - ✅ Theme changes render correctly; account detail changes reflect as expected.
+- ✅ Can process email verification